The Idaho Transportation Department is developing long-term plans to improve State Highway 44 from Caldwell to Eagle.

-ITD has already set aside funds to widen Idaho 44 in two locations in 2023 and 2024.
+ITD has already set aside funds to widen SH-44 in two locations:

 Work on these projects cannot begin until ITD completes this project and receives environmental clearance.

-A phasing plan will identify how ITD will prioritize improvements to Idaho 44 as funds become available.
+A phasing plan will identify how ITD will prioritize improvements as funds become available.

 Community involvement is important to the Idaho Transportation Department and to the success of this project.

-ITD will provide multiple opportunities for community to provide input on proposed improvements to Idaho 44.
+ITD will provide multiple opportunities for community to provide input on proposed improvements to SH-44.